A simple yet effective homemade healing salve that helps support skin during basic cuts, bruises and scrapes – and provide a little extra relief.

 My finger hurt so bad for hours, and now it’s a week later and it’s still very sore.
 I taped it up as best as I could and changed that tape out several times over, but no matter how much I took care of it, having to wash dishes and do housework all day didn’t help to heal it any faster.

-I have avoided using Neosporin for years because it contains petroleum and that’s something I don’t feel good about slathering on my skin.
-This healing salve is perfect for cuts, scrapes, burns, and times when your skin needs an extra little help.
+I have avoided using Neosporin for years because it contains petroleum.
+This healing salve is perfect for cuts, scrapes, burns, and times when your skin needs a little extra help.

-This healing salve is incredibly easy to make – you can make it in large batches by doubling the recipe or, use the recipe to make 2 smaller jars.
+This healing salve is incredibly easy to make.
+Make it in large batches by doubling the recipe or, use the recipe to make 2 smaller jars.

-We use Ball Canning jelly jars because they are relatively inexpensive, but you can also pick up jars at Abundant Health, too!
+We use Ball Canning jelly jars because they are relatively inexpensive.

 How to Make an All Purpose Healing Salve